cessda/cessda.cdc.versions/README.md

 ## Installing

-The Jenkinsfile defines the build, test and deployment pipeline for each branch of each component.
+The Jenkinsfile defines the build, test and deployment pipeline.
+See also **'QA and Deployment'** section, above.

 ## Running the tests

-The Jenkinsfile defines the test process for each branch of each component.

-The selenium directory contains the tests for each branch of each component.
+See **'QA and Deployment'** section, above.

 ## Deployment

 The Jenkinsfile defines the deployment process.
+See also **'QA and Deployment'** section, above.

 ## Built With

 The Jenkinsfile defines the build process.
+See also **'QA and Deployment'** section, above.

 ## Contributing